Son of the Mask: Video game

-A video game based on the film was released on mobile phones on February 10, 2005.
+A video game based on the movie of the same name released for the mobile phones on February 10, 2005.
 The game was published and developed by Indiagames.

+Legacy

+Retrospective

+The poor reception of Son of the Mask inspired Jamie Kennedy to co-create the 2007 documentary film Heckler, an examination of hecklers and professional critics.
+Starting in 2021, Kennedy released a series of in-depth videos on his YouTube channel about his experience making the film.

 Possible sequel

-On the possibility of a third film, Mike Richardson has said, "We've been talking about reviving The Mask, both in film and in comics.
-We've had a couple of false starts".
+On the possibility of a third film, Mike Richardson stated in 2014, "We've been talking about reviving The Mask, both in film and in comics.
+We've had a couple of false starts."
+In December 2024, Jim Carrey revealed that he was still interested in portraying the Mask in a sequel depending on the idea used.
+In January 2025, Diaz also expressed interest in returning "if Jim's on board".